mainmatter/mainmatter.com/src/posts/2023-05-15-cli-tricks.md

 - prepend entry with `git checkout`

-Going through these many steps decreases productivity and makes working with GitHub a real struggle.
+Going through these many steps decreases productivity and makes working with Git a real struggle.
 The good news is, there is a way to work around this and make the whole process much leaner!

 Using FZF, the seven steps listed above become a one-liner: